 “Suryacitta,“ cosmic man!
 Beautiful jewels, gems and facets of wisdom.
 Fearless learning into the edges was inspiring.”
 Dennis

 Suryacitta Malcolm Smith, is one of the most experienced mindfulness teachers in the UK, starting his practice in 1989.
 He is the author of five books, ‘finding contentment through mindfulness’ published in 2011 and Mindfulness and Compassion – Embracing life with Loving Kindness, 2015.
 Both published by Ivy Press, and A Mindful life, Who’s this in the shower with me, how to get out of your head and start living.

 He has taught mindfulness and compassion meditation to 1000s of people in the UK and abroad.
 From 2001 to 2005 he lived in a meditation retreat centre, dedicated to intensive practice and teaching.
 He is known as the teacher’s teacher having taught many of the teachers in Leicestershire, the UK and Europe.
 He is renowned for his absolute down-to-earth approach, and for his simplicity, clarity and humour in teaching, being free of mindfulness jargon and cliches.

-He has co-designed the MSc in Mindfulness and Compassion at Coventry University where he also lectured.
+He co-designed the MSc in Mindfulness and Compassion at Coventry University where he also lectured until the course was withdrawn during covid.
 He is an expert practitioner and spends his time teaching others what he has learnt.
-As well as Coventry University Suryacitta teaches and speaks around the world.
+Suryacitta teaches and speaks around the world.
 If you would like to invite him to teach or speak just drop us a line.
 Suryacitta also teaches mindfulness to sports people to enhance performance.

 “You have a rare gift of communicating in a way that challenges and explains in such a simple way.”
 Laurie